k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/01_Fabric_6.xx_Installation_intro.md

     -   For servers that run all components (Fabric, Cassandra & Kafka) - 64GB RAM.

-    -   For servers that run single component (preferred method) - 32GB RAM.
+    -   For servers that run one component (preferred method) - 32GB RAM.

 -   Network: Minimum 1G per sec between the nodes and source databases.

 -   Storage: The preferred storage is attached local SSD's in a non-RAID configuration.

-> **Note:** If you must use SAN, it must be flash and in RAID-0.\
+> **Note:** If you must use a SAN, it must be flash and in RAID-0.\
 > **NAS are not certified.**

 Operating System: Redhat/CentOS latest Operating System and above, with latest patches.

 The following File Server volumes must be made available:

--   Volume of 50G /opt/apps/fabric/ will be use also as the home directory for k2view user
+-   Volume of 50G /opt/apps/fabric/ will also be used as the home directory for a K2View user

 -   Volume of 100G\* **/opt/apps/fabric/storage**